mhardcastle/ddf-pipeline/docs/manual.md

 this script will allow you to install from scratch with root access on a Debian bullseye system (recent Ubuntu versions will work similarly.)

-Once ddf-pipeline is installed in a source directory (`/usr/local/src` if installing from the Singularity image) source ddf-pipeline/init.sh to get the pipeline and other utilities on your `PATH`/`PYTHONPATH`.
+If you are manually installing, once ddf-pipeline is installed in a source directory you need to source ddf-pipeline/init.sh to get the pipeline and other utilities on your `PATH`/`PYTHONPATH`.
 Make sure your `LD_LIBRARY_PATH` points to the installation location of libraries such as Dysco.

 ## directory structure

 ddf-pipeline provides the following directory structure:

-* scripts: should be on your PATH and PYTHONPATH after `init.sh`
+* scripts: main scripts, should be on your PATH and PYTHONPATH after `init.sh`
-* utils: should be on your PYTHONPATH after `init.sh`
+* utils: utility code, should be on your PYTHONPATH after `init.sh`
 * examples: contains example configuration files
 * docs: contains documentation, including this file
 * misc: miscellaneous useful files